Summer Courses

 AP Psychology

-- Mrs. Gonzalez
+- Bonnie Gonzalez

 AP Psychology is a highly interactive class that introduces students to our behaviors and the thought processes that guide our behaviors.
 In this class we explore the topics of research methods used in psychological studies, neuroscience and the biology of behavior, the process of learning, memory, intelligence, abnormal behavior, developmental psychology, psychotherapy, and social behavior.
 AP Psychology is the equivalent of a full semester course at a college or university.
 It will fully prepare students for the Advanced Placement test in May.
 This class is taught synchronously with live lectures and chats that enhance learning of the connections between research concepts and real-life applications of behavior and thought.
 At the end of the year, students will have the opportunity to complete their own research in the field of psychology or compete in the American Psychological Association’s TOPSS essay contest.

-AP Spanish Lang
+AP Spanish Language & Culture

-- Mrs. Weber
+- Erin Weber

-Registration: $775
+Tuition: $775

 This course is designed to help students develop their language skills in reading, writing, listening, and speaking and will develop their proficiency in the three modes of communication: interpersonal, interpretive, and presentational.